 12. The hidden villages of the Zillertal Valley

 The Zillertal Valley is a well-known destination among travelers visiting Austria.
 However, this valley spreads across 379 km2 and there are many places that still fall off the beaten path.
 Some examples are Gerlos, a charming ski resort in the central part of the valley, Fügen, a charming unfrequented holiday resort, and towns like Mayrhofen and Hintertux that hide amazing glaciers which can definitely be called wonders of nature.

 13. Green Lake

 The Green Lake is one of the most fascinating hidden gems in Austria.
-During the fall and winter, it’s a mild-mannered lake but during the spring, when the winter snows melt into the lake, das Grüner See raises its water levels from two to ten meters, covering the whole park with pristine, deep-blue, glacier water.
+During the fall and winter, it’s a mild-mannered lake.
+During the spring, however, when the winter snows melt into the lake, das Grüner See raises its water levels from two to ten meters, covering the whole park with pristine, deep-blue, glacier water.
 It’s definitely beautiful to visit even in the winter with all the beautiful nature and hiking trails that surround the lake but the view in the spring is absolutely magical.

 14. East Tirol

 East Tirol is a lot less famous among travelers than its big brother.
-Thousands of people take the famous Eagle Walk Trail in Tirol every year but only a few end up visiting East Tirol.
+Thousands of people take the famous Eagle Walk Trail in Tirol every year, that’s true.
+Unfortunately, only a few end up visiting East Tirol.
 I guess a lot of that has to do with the fact that East Tirol is separated from North Tirol by the common border of Salzburg and the Italian South Tyrol.
 Skiing in Tirol in February can be a real nightmare with long lift queues, hundreds of schoolchildren, and crowded slopes.
 However, if you head to East Tirol same time of the year, you will find perfect, intact snow under your feet, (almost) empty six-person lifts and deserted trails.